top of page

 Street Boys

-There have been some challenges for the team working with the street boys.
+There continue to be some challenges for the team working with the street boys.
 The police have been rounding the boys up and putting them in prison because of attitudes towards them from some of the public.
 They are no longer able to move around so freely and therefore not able to meet at the office.
-Jethro and the team go around Kasese meeting with the boys and gathering them at All Saint's Church, where they are allowed to meet.
+Jethro and the team go around the streets of Kasese meeting with the boys encouraging them, checking up on them and gathering them at All Saint's Church, where they are allowed to meet.
+They meet together in fellowship and community.
+They also receive food and soap.

 An interesting aside - the street boys first met in All Saint's Church when it was a little wooden shack.
 This photo is from about 2012 and now in 2025 we have come full circle but All Saint's Church is now the second Cathedral in Kasese.
 God is in control.